SolarPanelsForFarms.uk

 Roughly 30% of UK farms are tenanted; tenant farmers face a specific PPA challenge — they don't own the roof or land, so they can't legally grant a licence to an investor.
 The solution is the tripartite PPA:

 The economics work because the landlord receives rental income they wouldn't otherwise; the tenant receives discounted electricity they wouldn't otherwise; the investor gets the asset and capital appreciation.
-We have brokered this structure on dozens of estates including Crown Estate and Church Commissioners portfolios.
+Tripartite PPAs are now common across tenanted estates precisely because every party gains — the landlord earns rent, the tenant gets cheaper power, and the investor owns the asset.

 PPA risk allocation — read the small print